tojo17/AHK_scripts/.github/README.md

 - ✅ **Multi-Version Support**: AutoHotkey v1.1 and v2.0
 - ✅ **Multi-Architecture**: 32-bit and 64-bit compilation for each script
+- ✅ **Dependency Management**: Automatic copying of DLL files and other dependencies alongside executables
+- ✅ **Flexible Configuration**: Support for both simple script paths and complex objects with dependencies
 - ✅ **Section-Based Configuration**: Organize scripts by version in configuration file
-- ✅ **Structured Output**: Clear directory organization by version and architecture
+- ✅ **Structured Output**: Clear directory organization by architecture
-- ✅ **Multiple Artifacts**: Separate uploads for different combinations
+- ✅ **Version-Architecture Naming**: Executables are named with version and architecture suffixes
 - ✅ **Auto-Release**: Tag-triggered releases with detailed descriptions

 ## How it works